Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: GSP in general Hilbert spaces

 \subsection{Notation}

-Scalars, vectors, and matrices are written in lower case regular, lower case bold, and upper case bold respectively (e.g., $a$, $\bv$, $\Cm$).
+Scalars, vectors and matrices are written in lower case regular, lower case bold and upper case bold respectively (e.g., $a$, $\bv$, $\Cm$).
 Positive definite and semi-definite matrices are denoted by $\Am \succ 0$, and $\Am \succeq 0$ respectively.
 We will denote by $\Cm_{\Ac \Bc}$, the sub-matrix of $\Cm$ whose rows and columns are indexed by the sets $\Ac$ and $\Bc$, respectively.
-We denote by $\Vert \Am \Vert$, the spectral norm or largest singular value of a matrix $\Am$.
+The spectral norm or largest singular value of a matrix $\Am$ is denoted by $\Vert \Am \Vert$.